 What would happen if you aggregated the schedules of all available training opportunities?
-You'd get a master schedule of training classes—one-stop shopping for training, if you will—that everyone could consult.
+You'd get a aggregate schedule of training classes—one-stop shopping for training, if you will—that everyone could consult.
 That way, employees can find classes that fit into their existing schedules, reducing the amount of time that training impacts their day-to-day deliverables while at the same time reducing the overhead costs of less than full classes.

 When you combine aggregation with profiling, you can generate schedules on-the-fly for different audiences simultaneously:

 A trainer I know does this on an inter-company basis.
 He gives training classes himself, and licenses his training to other people to deliver.
 He posts an XML version of his training schedule; his licensees post XML versions of their schedules.
 Each one also has a filter that pulls in the other person's information at run time.